AElfProject/aelf-docs/docs/legal/2/index.md

 \- You are responsible for your username and password and should keep them safe.

-\- If you believe your privacy has been breached, please contact us immediately on \[insert general Aelf email ].
+\- If you believe your privacy has been breached, please contact us immediately [here](https://form.aelf.com/contact).

 **11. Your Rights and Choices**